Sensirion/makecode-extension-scd41/README.md

-g# Sensirion SCD41 Makecode Extension
+# Sensirion SCD41 Makecode Extension

 Makecode extension for the Sensirion SCD41 CO2 development board connected to the micro:bit platform.